RafaelJMinaya/NBA-3Point-Shooting-Analysis/README.md

 ![__results___42_2](https://github.com/user-attachments/assets/a197e63f-d0e2-47fa-856b-989cb9432b26)

-Now using our Gradient Boosted model let's looks at a kdeplot for location mapping to get a better picture of how Lebron's shooting habits and hotpots.
+Now using our Gradient Boosted model let's look at a kdeplot for location mapping to get a better picture of how Lebron's shooting habits and hotpots.

 ![__results___44_0](https://github.com/user-attachments/assets/97c762dc-a724-4953-a556-2b817bb5032d)